10 tips for finding buyers on the European grain, pulses and oilseeds market

 There are many ways to find European buyers of grains, pulses and oilseeds.
 You can find potential buyers through a variety of company listings from trade fairs, sector associations, online directories and trade platforms.
 Taking a pro-active approach and participating in trade fairs are usually most productive strategies.
 But it is equally important that buyers can find you, so invest in professional presentation and online visibility.

 Contents of this page

-- Visit trade fairs in Europe or online
+- Visit trade fairs to connect with buyers

 - Register with trade directories